Women Over 50 Film Festival (WOFFF) is an inclusive short film festival celebrating older women in all their diversity.

 3) Your film has to be in English or have English subtitles.

-4) You must pay a fee to submit your film if you are a non-student filmmaker (Earlybird, Regular and Late submissions have different fees).
+4) If you are a non-student filmmaker, you must pay a fee to submit your film (Early Bird, Regular, and Late Submissions have different fees).

-5) You may send more than one film, but a submission fee must be paid for each entry and a separate application must be made for each film.
+5) You may submit more than one film, but a submission fee must be paid for each entry and a separate application must be made for each film.

-6) Submission to WOFFF constitutes agreement to all rules, regulations and conditions here and your consent that your film be considered for any awards that may be given at WOFFF.
+6) Submission to WOFFF constitutes agreement to all rules, regulations, and conditions here and your consent for your film to be considered for any awards that may be given at WOFFF.

 7) Submission also certifies that all film and music rights, licenses and clearances have been obtained in accordance with UK copyright laws.
 WOFFF will not be responsible for any copyright infringement.

-8) By submitting, you agree not to withdraw your film from WOFFF after it has been accepted by the WOFFF selection team.
+8) By submitting, you agree not to withdraw your film from WOFFF after the WOFFF selection team has accepted it.

 9) By submitting, you give us permission to use publicity stills provided and up to 30 seconds of footage for use in WOFFF marketing and publicity.